 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where friedrichite typically forms.
+Look in hydrothermal veins country, the host setting where friedrichite typically forms.
 If you start seeing quartz, galena, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, fibrous aggregates, massive habit, so train your eye for that shape before scanning the outcrop.